-Aware of the impact that our business activities have on the community, we operate with maximum respect for the environment and natural resources.
+Aware of the impact that our activities have on the territory, we carry out our work with the utmost respect for the environment and natural resources.

-We have adopted a responsible and transparent business approach with the aim of the company and community growing together, efficiently managing energy and natural resources, limiting the environmental impact of our infrastructures, taking good care of our people and, in more general terms our stakeholders.
+We have adopted a responsible and transparent business approach with the aim of growing the company and the territory together, efficiently managing energy and natural resources, containing the environmental impact of our infrastructure and taking care of our people and, more generally, our stakeholders.

-To this end, we have formalised our commitments and objectives into the HSEQ Policy of Italgas Reti, and adopted the most advanced management systems, certified in accordance with international standards, for aspects of health, safety, environment and energy efficiency.
+To this end, we have formalized our commitments and objectives in the HSEQE Policy of Italgas Reti, and we have equipped ourselves with the most advanced management systems, certified according to international standards, for health, safety, environmental and energy efficiency aspects.

-In addition, to further reduce the social and environmental impact of our business, we carry out constant technological research and innovation and promote actions and projects for the energy efficiency of processes, improvement of plant safety conditions and environmental reclamation of former manufactured gas production sites.
+In addition, to further reduce the socio-environmental impacts of the business, we conduct constant research and technological innovation and promote actions and projects for the energy efficiency of processes, the improvement of plant safety conditions and the environmental recovery of the former production sites of the manufactured gas.

 Atmospheric emissions and energy efficiency

-In line with the development and implementation of the main programmes for curbing energy consumption and emissions, we have launched two major plans:
+In line with the development and implementation of the main programmes for curbing energy consumption and emissions, past year we have launched two major plans:

 a plan to convert the distribution networks currently based on LPG to natural gas, involving the conversion of a total 76 km of network by the end of 2020;

-the plan in the first few months of 2019 to totally renew the company fleet with methane-powered vehicles and install charger columns at company offices.
+the plan, today completely realized, to totally renew by early 2019 the company fleet with methane-powered vehicles and install charger columns at company offices.